sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 default).
 If a Sensu client fails to send keepalive messages over a period of 120 seconds (by default), the Sensu server (or Sensu Enterprise) will create a keepalive [event](events).
-Keepalives can be used to identify unhealthy machines and network partitions (among other things), and keepalive events can trigger email notifications and other useful actions.
+Keepalives can be used to identify unhealthy systems and network partitions (among other things), and keepalive events can trigger email notifications and other useful actions.

 ### Client registration & the client registry {#registration-and-registry}